postmanlabs/pmquickstarts/site/pmguides/src/paystack/paystack.md

 Duration: 2

-In your newly forked collection, go to the Authorization tab and replace the value of the Token input with your Test Secret Key from the Paystack Dashboard.
-You can use [environment variables](https://learning.postman.com/docs/sending-requests/variables/) on Postman to set up secret keys for different integrations.
+In your newly forked collection, go to the **Authorization** tab and replace the value of the **Token** input with your Test Secret Key from the Paystack Dashboard.
+You can use [environment variables](https://learning.postman.com/docs/sending-requests/variables/) in Postman to set up secret keys for different integrations.
 This way, you only switch the environment and your API keys change.

 ![Set your API key](assets/postman_setup_api_key.png)